Frequently Asked Questions

 - There are six computers available on the ground floor at the Student Centre

 - If you have a Norwegian mobile number, use the “uib-guest” network.
 Enter your Norwegian mobile number, and a password will be sent to you.

 - If you are using Eduroam at your home university, you will also have Internet access through Eduroam at the UiB campus.
 Once your UiB user account is activated, you may use this to log on.

 When can I register for the semester and open a user account?

-You can register and open a user account from early August/December, when you will receive an e-mail with your UiB registration numbers and information.
-At the Welcome Programme you will be guided through the process and other formalities in the programme, so attend all the events.
+You can register and open a user account when you get access to Studentweb in late June/early December.
+You will receive an e-mail with your UiB registration numbers and information about how to log in and register.

 I want to change one or more of my courses, what should I do?

-Participate in the faculty information meeting in the Welcome Programme.
+Participate in the faculty information meeting in.
 Staff from your faculty will be available for questions regarding choice of courses and more.
 Please consult the study advisor at your department/faculty after this.
 More information is also available on our website about courses.

 What are the opening hours of the International Centre UiB?